KhronosGroup/Vulkan-Guide/chapters/mapping_data_to_shaders.md

 A push constant is a small bank of values accessible in shaders.
 Push constants allow the application to set values used in shaders without creating buffers or modifying and binding descriptor sets for each update.

+These are designed for small amount (a few dwords) of high frequency data to be updated per-recording of the command buffer.

 From a shader perspective, it is similar to a uniform buffer.
 ```
 #version 450